Resolving the phase of a Dirac topological state via interferometric photoemission

 Fig.~\ref{fig:CD_sum}(a) shows the one-QP trARPES spectrum (S-polarized HE) around the second Dirac cone, excited by a 3.08 eV LE pulse and 5.96 eV HE pulse.
 The two strong intensity peaks signify a resonant transition.
 The P-polarized HE case is shown in panel (b), and while we know from Fig.~\ref{fig:Interf_vs_matE}(c) that this data is affected by the interference between QP1 and QP2, the interference is not easily discernible in the intensity data.

 We now proceed to explore more closely the CD of the signal in this region in both cases.
-In the one-path case (S-pol HE, Fig.~\ref{fig:CD_sum}(c)), the LE CD is attributed to asymmetric excitation matrix elements due to the orbital angular momentum texture in the topological state\cite{soifer_band_2019}.
+In the one-path case (S-pol HE, Fig.~\ref{fig:CD_sum}(c)), the LE-CD is attributed to asymmetric excitation matrix elements due to the orbital angular momentum texture in the topological state\cite{soifer_band_2019}.
 The dichroic signal is maximal at the resonance, where most of the electrons originate from direct optical coupling rather than from secondary scattering processes, thereby conserving their momentum polarization.
 When examining the CD-spectrum of the two-path case (Fig.~\ref{fig:CD_sum}(d)), a drastic difference is observed: two additional sign changes appear, exactly on the centers of the bands (see also comparison between energy distribution curves (EDCs) in panels (e-f)).
-As discussed in Fig.~\ref{fig:Interf_vs_matE}, matrix-element effects cannot account for differences in CD structure between S- and P-polarization spectra.
-Here this is also evident in the P-pol CD spectrum alone: matrix elements can differ between bands, or in some cases within a band when it changes character at different k-regions, but can never cause such a sharp change across the band maximum.
+Such a sharp sign reversal across the band maximum is not expected from matrix-element effects, which typically vary smoothly with energy and momentum.
+This is also confirmed experimentally by late-time measurements, where only matrix-element effects remain and no band-following sign reversal is observed (Supplementary Section \ref{SM:late_time_matrix_elements}).
+Instead, we show that it arises naturally from interference between a resonant and a non-resonant pathway.